The Big Give Trust

 Alex Day - Managing Director

 Leads strategy and team direction.
-Exeter University graduate with MA in Charity Management.
+Exeter University graduate (2005) with MA in Charity Management (2015).
+Previously worked for international development and humanitarian NGOs including Tearfund and Medair.
 Previously Director of Social Impact at Reed.
-Alex emphasizes that charities benefit beyond just funds raised: “Not only the difference that the pounds raised and the match funding has enabled them to achieve, but also how participation helped us collaborate better as a team, it helped us connect with new supporters, it helped us build our confidence in fundraising.”
+Alex emphasises that charities benefit beyond just funds raised: “Not only the difference that the pounds raised and the match funding has enabled them to achieve, but also how participation helped us collaborate better as a team, it helped us connect with new supporters, it helped us build our confidence in fundraising.”

 Noel Light-Hilary - Tech Lead